Union Saint-Gilloise 1-4 Leverkusen (agg: 2-5): Ruthless Leverkusen end Union SG run

 79': Hložek converts rebound after Diaby shot saved

-Bayer Leverkusen booked their first European semi-final in more than 20 years after convincingly ending Union SG's fairytale run in the last eight.

-Union SG hopes were high in front of a sell-out crowd in Brussels but instead it was the visitors who struck with barely a minute played.
-Florian Wirtz's through ball caused havoc and Moussa Diaby pounced on a slip from defender Christian Burgess to round goalkeeper Anthony Moris and slot in from an angle to put Leverkusen in front with just 66 seconds on the clock.
+Union SG hopes were high in front of a sell-out crowd in Brussels, but instead it was the visitors who struck with barely a minute played.
+Florian Wirtz's through ball caused havoc and Moussa Diaby pounced on a slip from defender Christian Burgess, rounding goalkeeper Anthony Moris and slotting in from an angle to put Leverkusen in front with just 66 seconds on the clock.

-Teenage substitute Casper Terho did pull one back with a deflected shot on the turn five minutes later but any home hopes of a comeback were put to bed on 79 minutes when Hložek slotted in after Moris could only parry a low drive from Diaby.
+Teenage substitute Casper Terho did pull one back with a deflected shot on the turn five minutes later, but any home hopes of a comeback were put to bed on 79 minutes when Hložek slotted in after Moris could only parry Diaby's low drive.

 Brecht Schelstraete, Union SG reporter

-Union SG fought bravely, but they came up short, though they gave it their best shot in front of a sold-out stadium.
+Brave Union SG may have come up short, but they gave it their best shot in front of a capacity crowd.
 Leverkusen didn't have it all their own way, but they were ruthless in front of goal and, though the home side will be a little frustrated at the manner of a couple of the goals, pride prevails among the people of Brussels tonight.
 Two years ago they were in the Belgian second division; today their European dream ends in the quarter-finals.
-A fairy tale that the Unionists could only have dreamed of.
+A fairytale that the Unionists could only have dreamed of.

 James Thorogood, Leverkusen reporter